tfresource/tfresource-website/topics/Contributing-Dev-Instructions.md

 - Start a local web server which builds and serves the site (this command will take a minute or two):
   - `npx yarn serve`
-  - If this command fails, you may need to remove node_modules with the command `rm -rf node_modules`, and rerun `npx yarn install` and `npx yarn serve`
+  - If this command fails, you may need to remove `node_modules` with the command `rm -rf node_modules`, and rerun `npx yarn install` and `npx yarn serve`
+  - If you get an error with `ERR_OSSL_EVP_UNSUPPORTED`, you may need to run `export NODE_OPTIONS=--openssl-legacy-provider` (see this [stackoverflow](https://stackoverflow.com/questions/69394632/webpack-build-failing-with-err-ossl-evp-unsupported))
 - Open a browser to `http://localhost:8080` to view your local copy of the site (using https may cause errors in some browsers).
-- Edit any pages in the `tfresource/topics` subfolder
+- Edit any pages in the `tfresource-website/topics` subfolder
 - Changes should hot-reload / show up automatically in the web browser, but if you don't see your changes you can click reload.

 ## 4. Creating a pull request